 The vibrant feminist movement in Kenya faces many challenges.
 The discourse around women’s equality and rights doesn’t often reflect the realities of women from diverse racial, cultural, or socioeconomic backgrounds.
 Younger voices do not find themselves in the feminism narrative.
 Micro-segmentation has created factions within the movement.
 Short-lived campaign life cycles have resulted in short upticks of awareness, which do not connect to long-term societal change.
 At the same time, rights and policies continue to stagnate, which doesn’t lead toward greater systemic change.
 Feminists doing the work at the grassroots level typically don’t have the needed funding and visibility.

 NextGenFem uses creativity, strategic planning, and co-design with young feminist activists to innovate faster ways toward the achievement of rights for a new generation of young women.
 We are bringing feminists together to learn the views of the new generation, identify their drivers, and map both the immediate and potential long-term needs across intersections.
-The goal is to engage, connect, and support young feminists to drive awareness, demand, accountability and implementation of their rights.
-After Kenya we hope to add more countries.
+The goal is to engage, connect, and support young feminists to drive awareness, demand, accountability, and implementation of their rights.
+After Kenya, we hope to add more countries.

 The Kenya work will result in a NextGenFem co-creation methodology and collaboration platform that drives exploration and innovation through collaborative planning that can be extended to other countries or group.
-We will also produce a NextGenFem: Kenya report that outlines the barriers and issues, a roadmap, and set of solutions to address the interconnected issues.
+We will also produce a NextGenFem: Kenya report that outlines the barriers and issues, a roadmap, and a set of solutions to address the interconnected issues.

 NextGenFem is funded by Scope’s Social Innovation Fund.